canonical/ubuntu-frame/docs/explanation/building-your-product.md

 The snap store will send you emails if there is a security update to any of the packages included in your snap.
 You should be ready to for a "no-change" repackaging of your snap to pick up these updates.

 If you've based your snap on one of our tutorials be aware that we sometimes update these.
 Either because we find a better approach, or because we update things.
-(At the time of writing, we'll soon be updating our examples from `base: core20` to `base: core22`.)

 There's more documentation on managing your snaps here: